usecannon/cannon/README.md

 - [`registry`](packages/registry): The smart contract for the package registry.
 - [`registry-subgraph`](packages/registry-subgraph): Indexes the registry contract onto The Graph for display on the website.
 - [`website`](packages/website): The website, hosted at https://usecannon.com
-- [`sample-project`](packages/sample-project): Hardhat project that demonstrates the core functionality of the `hardhat-cannon` module
+- [`sample-hardhat-project`](packages/sample-hardhat-project): Hardhat project that demonstrates the core functionality of the `hardhat-cannon` module
+- [`sample-foundry-project`](packages/sample-hardhat-project): Foundry project that demonstrates the core functionality of the `cli` module
 - [`contracts`](packages/contracts): Cannonfiles for standard contracts

 ## Development